-- Include "HIST 104" in the subject line (I teach other surveys) - Address us as "Dr. Bouquet" or "Dr. Aley" - Introduce yourself - your name (as it shows on Purdue's records) - o your class (I teach several online classes at the same time) - your group number (especially if you contact me about the discussion assignment) - the pronouns you would like me to use when we talk about you (traditionally, they would be "he"/"she"; other pronouns may include "they", "ey", "ze")
+- Include "HIST 152" in the subject line (I teach other surveys) - Address me as "Dr. Bouquet" and "Dr. Aley" - Introduce yourself - o your name (as it shows on Purdue's records) - o your class (I teach several online classes at the same time) - your group number (especially if you contact me about the discussion assignment) - the pronouns you would like me to use when I talk about you (traditionally, they would be "he"/"she"; other pronouns may include "they", "ey", "ze")